When it comes to addressing a cover letter, advice columns frequently spotlight these two pitfalls:

 That might be an overstatement — most don’t, some do — but many recruiters would admit that they aren’t the intended audience of a cover letter.
 “It’s mostly for the hiring manager,” said a recruiter in the non-profit industry.
 “For us [recruiters], it’s just an extra step in an already elongated process.”

-The healthcare recruiter agreed: “If you’re sending it straight to a hiring manager who’s looking at a much lower number of applicants looking in, they might actually read that.”
+The healthcare recruiter agreed: “If you’re sending it straight to a hiring manager who’s looking at a much lower number of applicants, they might actually read that.”

 2) Search the Company Website and LinkedIn